The Man With The Golden Gun | 1974

 The golden bullet of triple-nippled ace hitman Scaramanga (Christopher Lee) has Bond’s name on it, literally.

-007 traces its manufacture to gun expert Lazar in Macau, the former Portuguese enclave west of Hong Kong, where he inevitably gravitates to the casino, the Floating Macau Palace, Inner Harbour, Rua das Lorchas.
-As its name suggests, the casino is a converted vessel, moored on the peninsula’s western shore.
+007 traces its manufacture to gun expert Lazar in Macau, the former Portuguese enclave west of Hong Kong, where he inevitably gravitates to the casino, the Floating Macau Palace, a converted vessel moored in the Inner Harbour, on Rua das Lorchas.
+Gambling was legalised in the 1850s by the – then – Portuguese government.
+A special administrative region like Hong Kong, Macau is the only place in China where casinos are legal and there are now more than 30.
+The Floating Macau Palace has since been restored an can now be found on Avenida de Amizade in the Outer Harbour.

 Also in Kowloon was the ‘Bottoms Up’ club, which was situated amid the neon dazzle of the Tsim Sha Tsui shopping district, and Hai Fat’s estate, the Dragon Garden on Castle Peak Road, Castle Peak.